History of St James Church

-The foundation stones for St. James were laid on Saturday 13th May 1905 in, according to accounts written at the time, "brilliant weather".
-Two foundation stones were actually laid by Henry Seymour Hoare (patron of the living of Turton) and Colonel Sir Lee Knowles Bart MP, both of whom were presented with a silver trowel and silver mounted ebony mallet.
-Although the subsequent structure was constructed of local Black Hills bricks, the two foundation stones - clearly visible today - were Yorkshire stone!
-Behind each of the foundation stones was placed a bottle containing copies of the Bolton Evening News and the Darwen Newspaper together with a selection of coins of the day.
-At the end of the short service the hymn "The Church's One Foundation" was sung and this hymn is still sung today at the end of Celebration Sunday held at St. James annually on the second Sunday in May.
+The foundation stones for St. James were laid on Saturday 13th May 1905 in, according to accounts written at the time, “brilliant weather”.
+Two foundation stones were actually laid by Henry Seymour Hoare (patron of the living of Turton) and Colonel Sir Lee Knowles Bart MP, both of whom were presented with a silver trowel and silver-mounted ebony mallet.
+Although the subsequent structure was constructed of local Black Hills bricks, the two foundation stones – clearly visible today – were Yorkshire stone!
+Behind each of the foundation stones were placed a bottle containing copies of the Bolton Evening News and the Darwen Newspaper together with a selection of coins of the day.
+At the end of the short service the hymn “The Church’s One Foundation” was sung and this hymn is still sung today at the end of Celebration Sunday held at St. James annually on the second Sunday in May.

 This was the culmination of a plan which had been a long time in the making and was thought essential to meet the needs of the local population.
 For some years prior to the building of the church a congregation met in the old Hob Lane School.
 A site was donated for the building of a mission church around about time that this congregation was established in the late 1880s, however nothing was done with this land until 1903 when the original site near to the White Horse was swapped for the site where the church now stands.
 This was not without difficulty as it involved that perennial nightmare for all developers – the diversion of a footpath!